About R. Foxworth

 Most recently, Rodney was program manager at Job Opportunities Task Force (JOTF), a nonprofit workforce development and policy advocacy organization.
 Prior to JOTF, Rodney held marketing, business development, and corporate communication positions in the private sector, for companies such as Laureate Education, Affiliated Computer Services (ACS), Blue Sky Factory, and Smith Growth Partners.

 Rodney is heavily involved in numerous civic and charitable activities.
-He is currently Secretary and Treasurer of the Social Enterprise Alliance, Maryland Chapter; member of the board of directors for the Greater Baltimore Cultural Alliance; member of the board of directors for Fusion Partnerships; member of the Advisory Board for Digital Harbor Foundation; member of the board of directors of the Baltimore Food Hub; and member of the Advisory Board for the Community Development Banking Group at PNC Bank.
+He is member of the board of directors for Thread (formerly Incentive Mentoring Program); member of the board of directors for the Greater Baltimore Cultural Alliance; member of the board of directors for Fusion Partnerships; member of the Advisory Board for Digital Harbor Foundation; and member of the Advisory Board for the Baltimore Food Hub.
 Rodney holds a B.A. in cultural anthropology from University of Maryland, Baltimore County (UMBC).